axeluhl/sailing-analytics/wiki/howto/development/orchestration.md

 You are ready to use the orchestration tool!
 Please note, that currently only linux-amd64 versions are built.
 Windows versions can be easily added, as go can also run under Windows and the project currently does not have any dependencies to linux.

+### Develop
+As the only Plugin for Eclipse is not really maintained anymore, we do not recommend to use it (goclipse).
+There is actually also no reason for it, as we are using Go and not Java or any OSGI features.
+As go is pretty simple and straight forward, you can use any Go supported IDE as stated on https://golang.org/doc/editors.html.

+Anyways, we recommend either using Goland (from IntelliJ), VS Code or Atom with respective go-plus Plugin.
+All you need to do after [installing go](https://golang.org/doc/install) and the IDE, is to make sure to set the above mentioned environment variable `PREFIX` to the code directory inside your IDE, so that tests can be successfully executed.
+Furthermore make sure to set the `GOPATH` correctly, create a directory (outside of the git workspace) and point the `GOPATH` to it.
+Then, add the code directory from git also to the `GOPATH`.
+This will result in the fact, that go will download all external dependencies with e.g. `make dep` or `go get` to the first folder and not put everything into the code directories.
+You will find all dependencies needed for the project inside the top lines for the `makefile`.

+An example for a correct `GOPATH` could be: `GOPATH=/home/steffen/.godep:/home/steffen/sailing-automation/`

+Happy Coding!

 ## Run the software
 You can run the orchestrator using